-Thomas R. Feller, Jr. graduated from Palm Beach Atlantic College in 1999 with a Bachelors of Music in Music Education and a minor in Musical Theatre.
-He began teaching full time in November of 1999.
-Mr. Feller began his career teaching music to elementary students at an inner-city school in Southeast Florida, where he taught over 900 students general music, handbells, and chorus (including producing student musicals) to students in kindergarten through sixth grade.
+Thomas R. Feller, Jr. graduated from Palm Beach Atlantic College in 1999 with a Bachelors of Music in Music Education and a minor in Musical Theatre and began teaching full time in November of 1999.
+Mr. Feller’s career in education began teaching music to elementary students at an inner-city school in Southeast Florida, where he taught over 900 K-6 students general music, handbells, and chorus (including producing student musicals).
 It was there he first got introduced to the World Music Drumming curriculum.
-While in Southeast Florida Mr. Feller was honored to be the 2002 Conductor of the Palm Beach County Schools Elementary Honors Handbell Choir, conducting a 60+ member handbell choir at the Kravis Center for the Performing Arts in front of over 2,000 audience members.
+While in Southeast Florida, Mr. Feller was honored to be the 2002 Conductor of the Palm Beach County Schools Elementary Honors Handbell Choir, conducting a 60+ member handbell choir at West Palm Beach’s Kravis Center for the Performing Arts in front of over 2,000 audience members.

 Mr. Feller has been married to his wife Melissa since 2002 and together they have four beautiful daughters (three at home and one in heaven):,Chloe Faith, Celeste Hope, Cecelia Love, and Caroline Grace.
 When not working or studying for school he enjoys spending time with his family playing games, hiking, or playing with one of their dogs.
 Some day he hopes to enjoy a world cruise.

 You can see Mr. Feller’s LinkedIn profile by clicking here.